Recording Charles Smith: Notes on a Diary

 About Toronto Public Library acquisition of Charles Smith's diary

 Initially I understood that Toronto Public Library had no record of its acquisition of Charles Smith's diary.
 I speculated that perhaps Arthur Smith Senior donated his son's diary around the time that he downsized his household and returned to England.
-However, thanks to my colleague Alan Walker, I learned that the Library acquired the diary in February 1986 from A. Gordon Keys (1928–1997), who in the the 1970s and 1980s donated many family records.
-These are housed are in the Keys family fonds (L 44), Baldwin Collection of Canadiana's Manuscripts Collection.
+However, thanks to my colleague Alan Walker, I learned that the Library acquired the diary in February 1986 from A. Gordon Keys (1928–1997), who in the 1970s and 1980s donated many family records.
+These are housed in the Keys family fonds (L 44), Baldwin Collection of Canadiana's Manuscripts Collection.